pete33geo/MigrateSeismicImage.py/README.md

 # MigrateSeismicImage.py
-Applies a 2D depth migration to a png image of a seismic section with known length and time dimensions.
+Applies a 2D depth migration to a png image of a seismic section, with known length and time dimensions.

-## Data inputs
-- A 32bit png image (rgba channels) clipped to the data extent
-- 2D velocity model as a 3D array (x, depth, and velocity as 2D meshgrids with 'xy' indexing)
-- Note that inputs must be in consistent units

 ## Dependencies
 - Standard python libraries (Numpy and Scipy)
 - Image loading and saving requires [Pillow](https://pillow.readthedocs.io/en/stable/)